You’re in Chicago for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

 You should make sure your trip includes at least one meal at a big, sceney River North restaurant.
 The trendy kind with giant booths, clubby music, big menus that will knock over your wine glass, and surprisingly great food.
 RPM Italian meets these requirements.
 It’s a downtown Chicago restaurant at its best: over-the-top, a little ridiculous, and very enjoyable.
 And under all the scene, it also has one of our favorite pastas in the city: the housemade cavatelli with an incredibly rich pork-and-beef ragu.

-You’re in town for a wedding - instead of doing a hangover brunch at some sceney spot in River North, consider heading to QXY in Chinatown instead.
+You’re in town for a wedding - instead of doing a hangover brunch at some spot downtown, consider heading to QXY in Chinatown instead.
 It’s nice and casual (the interior looks like it came from a Swedish design magazine), and specializes in delicious broth-filled dumplings you can get steamed, boiled, or fried.
 You’ll see the kitchen making everything to order, which is way more entertaining than the three-hour-long ceremony you had to endure.
 Try and bring a group so you can order as many combinations as possible.

 If you want to go someplace you won’t find advertised in the back of a taxi, consider the Edgewater location of Huaraches Dona Chio, a tiny cash-only garden-level spot on a quiet side street of the North side neighborhood.
 You should definitely order the namesake huaraches, but anything here involving their housemade masa is delicious.
 You get to pick your toppings (with options like pastor, steak, or calabaza) plus your salsa (red or green), and there’s really no wrong decision.
 There are only six tables here, but if you’re visiting in the summer, you can eat on their cute side patio.